Maungatapu murders: The Burgess Gang

 The initial members of the gang were Richard Burgess (originally known as Richard Hill) and Thomas Kelly (originally known as Thomas Noon).

 Burgess was born in London, England, on 14 February 1829.
 He lived with his mother and never knew his biological father as he was born illegitimate.
-In his early teens, Burgess in pickpocketing and robbery, and was ultimately sentenced to transportation to New South Wales, Australia, in 1847.
-In 1862, Burgess emigrated to New Zealand to participate in the Otago Gold Rush to New Zealand and joined up with Kelly, whom he had already met in jail in Australia.
+In his early teens, Burgess was convicted of pickpocketing and robbery, and was ultimately sentenced to transportation to New South Wales, Australia, in 1847.
+In 1862, Burgess emigrated to New Zealand to participate in the Otago gold rush to New Zealand and joined up with Kelly, whom he had already met in jail in Australia.
 The two were soon arrested and sentenced to 3.5 years in Dunedin Gaol.
 Released in September 1865, they were escorted to the border of the Otago province.

 In Hokitika, Burgess and Kelly met and formed a partnership with Joseph Thomas Sullivan.
 Burgess had previous business with Philip Levy in Australia and New Zealand.
 In Greymouth, Burgess and Levy became closer as they did more deals.
 The group set sail to Nelson and landed on 6 June 1866 with the objective to rob several banks in the area, however for various reasons these goals were abandoned.
 The gang ended up in Canvastown, a village east of Nelson which was exclusively accessed through the Maungatapu track.